telerik/blazor-docs/components/grid/filter/overview.md

 ## Notes

-* The grid uses `Activator.CreateInstance<TItem>();` to get the type of the item it is bound to in order to generate proper filters and filter operators for them.
-Thus, the Model should have a Parameterless constructor defined.
+The Grid uses `Activator.CreateInstance<TItem>();` to obtain the item's type it is bound to, enabling it to generate accurate filters and filter operators.
+To facilitate this, ensure you define a parameterless constructor for the model.
+If your model has no parameterless constructor use the [`OnModelInit` event]({%slug grid-events%}#onmodelinit).

 ## See Also